eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 	- Serve as technical “go to” person for our core technologies – Hadoop, Spark, AWS, Vertica, Tableau, Cassandra, Graph Databases and others
 	- Advanced SQL skills to perform data segmentation and aggregation from scratch; experience working with granular web clickstream data a plus!
 	- Knowledge of programming languages and stats packages (e.g. python, R); comfortable running multiple regression analyses
++ Strong hands-on experience with at least one of the main stream deep learning frameworks such TensorFlow, PyTorch, BLVC Caffe, Theano